DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 being even further partitioned in the near future.
 Today only states are able to legislate within their borders against the leaking of military secrets, child-pornography, libel or so-called ‘involuntary porn’.
-This is especially the case with the United States where the government issues direct orders to providers in order to take down sites that do not comply with what they deem to be fundamental standards.
+This is especially the case with the US where the government issues direct orders to providers in order to take down sites that do not comply with what they deem to be fundamental standards.